inpsyde/composer-asset-compiler/docs/009-Configuration_File.md

 When adding that file, it is not necessary to also add anything in `composer.json`.

-If one package has _both_ `assets-compiler.json` file *and* the `extra.composer-asset-compiler` in `composer.json`, the latter will be ignored and only the contents of the `assets-compiler.json` file will be take into account.
+If one package has _both_ `assets-compiler.json` file *and* the `extra.composer-asset-compiler` in `composer.json`, the latter will be ignored and only the contents of the `assets-compiler.json` file will be taken into account.